Markets Weekahead - Sensex risks consolidation; SBI earnings

-Reuters Market Eye - The BSE Sensex runs the risk of some consolidation after indexes ended at their highest close since November 2010 on Friday.
+Reuters Market Eye - The BSE Sensex risks of some consolidation after indexes ended at their highest close since November 2010 on Friday.

 Earnings will be key, with Coal India Ltd (COAL.NS), State Bank of India Ltd (SBI.NS) and Jet Airways Ltd (JET.NS) set to report next week.
 Investors will also be eyeing whether strong foreign buying continues.
 Overseas investors were net buyers for 21 consecutive sessions as of Thursday, bringing their net purchases for the year to about $13 billion, according to regulatory data.